 Gig workers strike in London

 The party’s establishment orientation is so durable that it comfortably survived the Corbyn insurrection, living on inside the party in the administration and the political bureacracy.
-The machine had the confidence to take on both leadership and membership – essentially ignoring two leadership elections – and, after almost five years, ultimately deleted the entire experiment as if it had never happened.
+The machine had the confidence to take on both leadership and membership – essentially ignoring two leadership elections – and, after almost five years, ultimately deleted the entire experiment as if it had never happened (try searching the Labour Party web site for the name of its last leader).
 Corbyn and his programme left essentially no trace in the party.
 Starmer was able to pick up essentially where his predecessor did in 2015.

 So it seems obvious that Starmer, Reeves et al will not have any difficulty resisting calls to expand the reach of organised labour.
 Nor in finding good, sensible, tactically-savvy reasons for withholding support from strikers once they’re in power too.
 The difficult truth for the leadership of a progressive party in Britain is that there is literally no circumstance in which it is tactically correct to support a strike.